MABEL HOGGARD ELEMENTARY WORLD DANCE FESTIVAL

 Parents and family members,

 Students will be performing a folk dance with their grade level.
 Please have your child dressed in a costume reflecting the culture they are dancing and representing.
 Many costumes can be put together from items found around the house.
 There are sample pictures posted in Mabel Hoggard Elementary’s front office to use as a guide for your child’s costume.
-If you have questions, email me at Krusecj1@nv.ccsd.net or ask their classroom teacher.
-Students have pictures and some sample dances in their online Canvas Music Classroom.
+Students also have pictures and some sample dances in their online Canvas Music Classroom.
+To help celebrate diversity, the following are suggestions for costumes.
+If you have questions, email me at Krusecj1@nv.ccsd.net.

 Thank you for helping make this dance festival a success.